syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Stick the GroupHeader
+## Stick the Group Header

 SfListView allows you to stick the group header to view by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
-If `SfListView.IsStickyGroupHeader` is `true`, the key value of group is bind to the sticky group header.
-On scrolling the sticky group header gets updated based on the key value of group.
+If `IsStickyGroupHeader` is `true`, the corresponding group header is in view until the last item of the group goes out of view on scrolling.

 N> When the `IsStickyGroupHeader` is set as `true`, [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to `true` because the header item can't be scrollable when the `IsStickyGroupHeader` is `true`.
 When the `IsStickyHeader` is set as `false`, if `IsStickyGroupHeader` is `true` then it will be changed to `false` because the group header item can't be sticky when the `IsStickyHeader` is `true`.